 Moving Ahead for Progress in the 21st Century (MAP-21) introduced a new requirement to incorporate a performance-based approach in the transportation planning process.
 In response to this requirement, staff coordinated with TxDOT to establish regional transportation system performance measures and targets.
-Staff will continue to monitor and assess the performance of the transportation system and its effect towards meeting federally required performance targets according to guidance from the Fixing America's Surface Transportation Act.
+Staff will continue to monitor and assess the performance of the transportation system and its effect towards meeting federally required performance targets according to guidance from the Infrastructure Investment and Jobs Act.
 Additional locally developed performance measures and metrics will also be evaluated.
 Anticipated products of this subtask include: